hkust-adsl/kubernetes-scheduler-simulator/README.md

 ## 🔥 Quickstart Example

-The following example will schedule 6 test pods onto a cluster with 2 nodes, and the expected output will show the allocation ratio of each resource dimension (CPU, memory, GPU).
+The following example will schedule 6 pods to a cluster with 2 nodes, and the expected output will show the allocation ratio of each resource dimension (CPU, memory, GPU).
+The default scheduling policy is fragmentation gradient descent (FGD).

 ```bash
 $ bin/simon apply --extended-resources "gpu" \